What Do People Have To Say About Cryo Cure’s Live Resin Flower?

 “It’s really frosty, it doesn’t look like weed that would be as frosty as it was, it looks really light and fluffy but it’s actually kind of dense at the same time,” Jennings added.

-Cannabis and psychedelics journalist Rachelle Gordon credited Live Resin Flower for its unique appearance and texture, as well as its ability to retain its vibrant hues even after being smoked.
+Cannabis and psychedelics journalist Rachelle Gordon credited Live Cured Flower for its unique appearance and texture, as well as its ability to retain its vibrant hues even after being smoked.

 You can skip the grinder — yes, we mean it!